 How Long Should Your College Essay Be?
-What is the Ideal Length?
+What Is the Ideal Length?

 Students often spend hours agonizing over the best topics for their college essays.
-While it’s natural to wonder whether your personal statement is original or compelling enough, there’s one aspect of the process that shouldn’t cause you undue stress: how many words should a college essay be?
+While it’s natural to wonder whether your personal statement is original or compelling enough, there’s one aspect of the process that shouldn’t cause you undue stress—how many words should a college essay be?
 Fortunately, with a little research, you can uncover the ideal college essay length for all your applications.

-Main College Application Essay Length vs. Supplemental Essay Length
+Personal Statement Length vs. Supplemental Essay Length

 For best results, keep your essays within the word range provided.
-While you don’t have to hit the count exactly, you should aim to stay within a 10% difference of the upper limit, without including “fluff” or “filler content.”
-For example, if the school requests 500 words, try to ensure your essay is between 450 and 500 words.
+While you don’t have to hit the count exactly, you should aim to stay within a 10% difference of the upper limit—without including fluff or filler.
+For example, if the school requests 500 words, try to ensure that your essay is between 450 and 500 words.

-What If a College Essay Word Count Isn’t Given?
+What if a College Essay Word Count Isn’t Given?

 Although most schools provide applicants with a specific word count, some offer more general guidelines.
 For example, a college may ask for a particular number of pages or paragraphs.

-What If You Need to Submit a Graded Paper?
+What if You Need to Submit a Graded Paper?